Lord's Supper in Reformed theology: Reformation

-Modern
+Modern opinions of various theologians

-The influential eighteenth-century Reformed theologian Friedrich Schleiermacher saw problems with all of the Reformation positions on Christ's presence in the Eucharist, and hoped that a new articulation of the doctrine would be made.
+The influential 18th century Reformed theologian Friedrich Schleiermacher saw problems with all the Reformation positions on Christ's presence in the Eucharist and hoped that a new articulation of the doctrine would be made.
 He emphasized the function of the Supper of confirming Christians' union with Christ as well as the union they have with one another.

-In the nineteenth century, the doctrine of the Lord's Supper became a point of controversy between American Reformed theologians John Williamson Nevin and Charles Hodge.
-Nevin, influenced by German Lutheran Isaak August Dorner, wrote that through the Lord's Supper, Christians are mystically united to Christ's whole person, and that this union is through Christ's flesh.
+In the 19th century the doctrine of the Lord's Supper became a point of controversy between American Reformed theologians John Williamson Nevin and Charles Hodge.
+Nevin, influenced by German Lutheran Isaak August Dorner, wrote that through the Lord's Supper, Christians are mystically united to Christ's whole person and that this union is through Christ's flesh.
 Hodge thought that Nevin overemphasized the idea of mystical union and argued that when Christians are said to commune with Christ in the Supper, it is Christ's virtue as a sacrifice for their sins which is meant rather than a mystical union with his flesh.
 Hodge also taught that nothing is communicated in the Lord's Supper which is not communicated in the preaching of God's word.
 American Presbyterians generally agreed with Hodge.
-Nineteenth-century Reformed Congregationalist followers of the New England theology generally held a symbolic, memorial view of the Lord's Supper.

 Twentieth-century Reformed theologian Karl Barth did not follow the Reformed belief that sacraments are used by God as means of grace.
 Instead, he saw the Lord's Supper as purely symbolic and functioning to proclaim God's promises.
 His position has been called symbolic memorialism because he saw the sacraments function as memorializing Christ's death.
-Another twentieth-century Reformed theologian, Donald Baillie, took a position similar to that of John Calvin.
-Baillie argued that though God is omnipresent, he is present in a special way in the Lord's Supper because he is present by virtue of the believer's faith.
+Donald Baillie took a position similar to that of John Calvin, arguing that though God is omnipresent, he is present in a special way in the Lord's Supper because he is present by virtue of the believer's faith.
 Christ's presence is even more real to the believer in the sacrament than is physical reality.